So I just received a question that came through one of my EasyWebinar Auto-Webinar Chat Boxes. This is what the person asked:

 Please note: This, of course, is for people who have a product or service already.
 For those who do not have a product and service, you can use other peoples products through being an affiliate.

-Tip #2 (Periscope or Facebook Live): One of my obsessions is live video.
+Tip #2 (Periscope or Facebook Live): One of my obsessions are live videos.
 And the platforms that allow you to connect and find an instant audience are Periscope and Facebook Live.
-More so Periscope for someone looking to grow their audience from scratch.
+More so Periscope is an ideal platform for someone looking to grow their audience from scratch.
 I use live video to drive people from a broadcast using live video (From Periscope) to a webinar!